 Get to know the local culture and history more by visiting the National Museum or the Islamic Arts Museum.
 If you have more time to spare, drop by the National Theatre and the KL Performing Arts Centre.

 Kuala Lumpur Suburbs and Batu Caves

-Visit the rural Malay villages, the Royal Selangor Pewter, Batik Factory and more.
-Discover the Batu Caves, a Hindu temple and catch a glimpse of the city from the height of 272 steps.
+Visit the rural Malay villages, the Royal Selangor Pewter, Batik Factory, and more.
+Discover the Batu Caves, a Hindu temple, and catch a glimpse of the city from a height of 272 steps.

 Spend some time with nature

-Despite the fact that Kuala Lumpur is very urbanized, it does have its natural tourist attractions as well, like the FRIM Forest Reserve.
+Although Kuala Lumpur is very urbanized, it has its natural tourist attractions, like the FRIM Forest Reserve.
 The website Natural Escapes Malaysia offers off-the-rail tips for those who want to go hiking and trekking.

 Marvel at the architecture